tlapinsk/byte-data-insights/README.md

 The data folder holds holds the items purchased data and "fake" product data used to exemplify how a second table could improve the quality of the original insights.

-The notebooks folder holders iPython notebooks, where I have curated my insights and written a small set of functions to process CSV files into Postgres.
+The notebooks folder includes iPython notebooks, where I have curated my insights and written a small set of functions to process CSV files into a Postgres database.

 This README file serves as a project write-up, details my thought process, and also includes potential improvements for a Production setting.